chadsr/NordVPN-NetworkManager/README.rst

 **Note:** If you install via PIP, system dependencies will need to be installed separately.
 It is therefore recommended to install via your system package manager.
-If you system is not yet listed above, leave an issue and it can be added ASAP.
+If your system is not yet listed above, leave an issue and it can be added ASAP.

 *If your default Python version is 2.x, you will need to use pip3 below*